honeymath/honeymath/README.md

 If AI reaches human intelligence, humans will have created an object as smart as themselves.
 AI will then be able to do anything humans can.

-Humans create human-level AI, which can create AII, which can create AIII, and so on.
-This infinite chain is mathematically a singularity.
+Humans create human-level AI, which can create AI-level AII, which can create AII-level AIII, and so on.
+This infinite chain of equal-intelligence-objects is mathematically a singularity.

 After this point, AI's intelligence will surpass humans, AII will surpass AI, AIII will surpass AII, and so on.
 The only limitation is energy.
+All enegies will be consumed and transformed into technology.
+ASI will become soon after AGI.

 So, be prepared.